msander/keycloak/keycloak-valkey/STATE.md

 ## Developer Tooling
 - `.devcontainer/devcontainer.json` provisions a Java 21 + Maven workspace with Docker-in-Docker support and automatically packages the Valkey module for local testing workflows.
 - `dev-support/run-valkey-stack.sh` builds the module (unless skipped) and starts a Docker Compose stack with Valkey, Postgres, and two Keycloak nodes consuming the Valkey providers from the shared providers directory.
+- `dev-support/run-valkey-stack.sh` now starts the Keycloak nodes sequentially, waiting for the primary node to report ready before launching the secondary instance so only one node performs the initial database bootstrap.
 - `dev-support/docker-compose.valkey.yml` defines the stack using shared Postgres state and local cache mode to avoid Infinispan clustering while exercising the Valkey-backed providers.

 ## Testing Notes